Eagle Hill Masthead

 Summer Field Seminar Calendar

 Summer Field Seminars.
-This page features the traditional week-long, in-person, and in-residence field seminars we have been offering since 1987.
+This page features our traditional week-long, in-person field seminars we have been offering since 1987.
 All are intensive training opportunities that are taught by expert instructors.
 All involve field trips that are focused on learning about the ecology of species in their natural outdoor environment.
 The indoor classroom part of these seminars includes lectures, discussions, and lab identifications and studies of specimens that have been collected in the field.
 They begin with a Sunday late afternoon arrival and dinner at 7 PM, followed by an introductory program.
 Mondays through Fridays are full teaching days, with meal times as relaxed settings for informal discussions.
 Evenings are set aside for discussions by the fireplace in the dining hall's comfortable lounge or for follow-up classroom activities.
 They conclude after breakfast on Saturday.

 Other Eagle Hill Natural History Programs: